Chapter 9. Connection Points

 The Event Sink Map

-method receives the event callbacks.
+The IDispEventSimpleImpl class’s implementation of the Invoke method receives the event callbacks.
 When the event

-method, it specifies the event
+source calls the Invoke method, it specifies the event

-that has occurred using the DISPID
+that has occurred using the DISPID parameter.
+The IDispEventSimpleImpl implementation searches an event sink

-table for the function to call when event DISPID
+table for the function to call when event DISPID occurs on

-from event source identifier SOURCE
+dispatch interface DIID from event source identifier SOURCE.

 You specify the beginning of the event sink map